60decibels/pytrics/README.md

 ### Qualtrics

-You will need a Qualtrics account before you cna use this code, so [signup for one here](qualtrics-signup-link).
+You will need a Qualtrics account before you can use this code, so [signup for one here](qualtrics-signup-link).

 Once you have an account you will need to generate an API Key, [follow these instructions](generate-api-key-instructions-link).